jrc03c/pyds/readme.md

 ## `orthonormalize(x)`

-Returns an orthonormalized copy of a matrix in which each column is roughly orthogonal to every other column.
+Returns an orthonormalized copy of a matrix in which each column is orthogonal to every other column.
 The orthonormalization is achieved using the [Gram-Schmidt process](https://en.wikipedia.org/wiki/Gram%E2%80%93Schmidt_process).

 ---